-Whether you need to define communication objectives, or identify stakeholders and channels, you can use this communication plan template to schedule project communications and establish a feedback loop that keeps everyone up to date.
-By formulating your communication plan in advance of the project, you make sure that information will be disseminated clearly and correctly to whoever needs it.
+Whether you need to define communication objectives or identify stakeholders and channels, you can use this communication plan template to schedule project communications and establish a feedback loop that keeps everyone up to date.
+By formulating your communication plan during the project planning phase, you make sure that information will be disseminated clearly and correctly to whoever needs it.

 Why You Need a Communication Plan Template